What will you give to Jesus this Christmas?

 Help our ministry give him more souls: $35,000 is needed by Dec.
 31.

-Tuesday of the 25th Week of Ordinary Time
+Tuesday of the 3rd week of Advent

 |Meditate on this reflection in our Virtual Reality world "Hidden Water Way" (no special equipment needed).|

 Please minister to others by sharing this reflection: Click the heart to post it on social sites.
 Or print it from our site.
 Or forward this email intact to your friends.
 Please don't alter it or create your own mailing list.
 By giving credit where it's due, you protect Good News Ministries while also giving your friends the opportunity to discover more Good News.